IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 {:shortdesc: .shortdesc}

-# bx commands for interacting with {{site.data.keyword.Bluemix_notm}}
+# {{site.data.keyword.Bluemix_notm}} (bx) commands
 {: #bluemix_cli}

-*Last updated:* 5 January 2016
+*Last updated: 29 January 2016*

-The {{site.data.keyword.Bluemix}} command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with {{site.data.keyword.Bluemix_notm}}.
+The {{site.data.keyword.Bluemix_notm}} command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with {{site.data.keyword.Bluemix_notm}}.
 Some {{site.data.keyword.Bluemix_notm}} CLI commands, which are called bx commands, are wrappers of existing cf commands, and others are unique for {{site.data.keyword.Bluemix_notm}}.
 The information that follows lists all commands that are supported by {{site.data.keyword.Bluemix_notm}} CLI and includes their names, options, usage, prerequisites, descriptions, and examples.
 {:shortdesc}

 **Note:** *Prerequisites* list which actions are required before using the command.
 Commands that have no prerequisite actions list **None**.
 Otherwise, prerequisites might include one or more of the following actions: